 Fiscal and Economic Impact

-The current PM10 and CO maintenance plans for Grants Pass expire in 2015 and EPA requires a second set of maintenance plans that ensure continued compliance with the CO and PM10 health standards through 2025.
-DEQ has the option of adopting limited maintenance plans for Grants Pass that require no new control measures and eliminate the need for costly computer modeling for the transportation conformity analysis.
-To qualify for this option, carry-over existing control measures from the first maintenance plan must be continued in the second plan.
+The proposed rules have little fiscal and economic impacts.
+The proposed limited maintenance plans for Grants Pass would streamline existing requirements, require no new control measures and eliminate the need for costly computer modeling for the transportation conformity analysis.
+As required by federal law, for Grants Pass to qualify for this option, the proposed rules carry-over existing control measures from existing maintenance plans that expire in 2015 into the proposed maintenance plans.

-The PM10 control strategies that will be continued under the PM10 limited maintenance plan include a residential woodstove curtailment program, ban on the use of uncertified woodstoves, BACT controls for large new or expanding industrial sources, outdoor open burning restrictions, and prescribed forestry burning smoke management protection.

-The CO control strategies that will be continued under the CO limited maintenance plan include the federal emission standards for new motor vehicles.
-Since the majority of CO emissions in Grants Pass are from this source, this has been the most effective measure in reducing CO levels.
-Other continuing control strategies include BACT controls for large new or expanding industrial CO sources, and the residential woodstove curtailment program, which also reduces CO in addition to PM10.

-At a very high level, summarize proposed rules that would or could create an impact.

 Statement of Cost of Compliance

 For each entity below, consider both positive and negative impact in the description of the estimated fiscal and economic impacts and costs to comply with the proposed rules.
 If there is no impact, describe why there is no impact – it is not enough to say, “There is no fiscal impact.”
 If unable to estimate or quantify the impact, say something like, “DEQ is unable to quantify the impact at this time because …” then explain why.
 It is OK to say we do not have available data to make this estimate.
 Rather than repeat identical impacts, its OK to reference the impact on other entities such as, “For large businesses, the cost to comply with the proposed rules is identical to costs described under small businesses.
 Do not change the order of the entities in the list below because it aligns with our electronic filing with Secretary of State.